WildernessLabs/Documentation/Legacy_Netduino/Getting_Started/index.md

+---
-# Getting Started with Netduino
+title: Getting Started with Netduino
+---

 Instructions for Netduino 2, 3, and Go! boards.

 # Installation